-Speaking at a meeting with workers in Phnom Penh on Wednesday, Mr Hun Sen said employees had continually fainted at many factories as well as some students in schools.
+Speaking at a meeting with workers in Phnom Penh yesterday, Mr Hun Sen said employees continued to faint at many factories as did students at some schools.

 “We should expand our investigation about the phenomenon of people fainting,” he said.
-“We should study the phenomenon to find a solution.”
+“We should study this phenomenon to find a solution.”

-He added that if the reason or cause of the mass faints is found prevention will be easier.
+He said if the cause of mass fainting episodes was determined, prevention would be easier.

-The number of garment workers who fainted in 2017 decreased 28 percent if compared with 2016, with 18 factories hit by fainting incidents.
+The number of garment workers who fainted in 2017 increased 38 percent if compared with 2016, with 22 factories hit by fainting incidents.

-In December, more than 40 students at high schools in Ratanakiri and Kampot provinces fainted.
-Last month, more than 10 students at Bak Chenhchean senior high school in Pursat province’s Phnom Kravanh district fainted.
+In December, more than 40 students at high schools in Ratanakkiri and Kampot provinces fainted.
+Last month, more than ten students at Bak Chenhchean senior high school in Pursat province’s Phnom Kravanh district fainted.

-Mr Hun Sen wanted experts from the Health Ministry and the World Health Organisation to work together to find the causes of the fainting.
+Mr Hun Sen wants experts from the Health Ministry and the World Health Organisation to work together to find the causes of the fainting.

 “If we are lacking in capacity, we can find specialists from the health and labour ministries and WHO to help and find out why it happens in order to prevent the problem,” he said.